-Phillip Manning Embedded Controls Engineer PhiMan@TacoComfort.com
+RobKel@TacoComfort.com

-All work will be completed at the Taco facilities in Cranston.
+All Friday afternoon work will be completed at the Taco facilities in Cranston.
 Students interested in the project must have a means of transportation to and from the facility.

 Project Motivation:

 The Agricultural and Mining industries use pumps for irrigation and water removal respectively.
 These pumps are located some distance from the base of operations.
 The operators have to drive out to the fields or go down into the mines to turn on and off these pumps and sometimes just to monitor the pump to make sure it is running.
 Customers are looking for a remote web/phone application solution for controlling and monitoring this equipment.